senzing-garage/g2search/README.md

 ### Input file

-The input file should contain a list of search records formatted according to the [Senzing formatted](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-Data-Mapping)
+The input file should contain a list of search records formatted according to the [Senzing Generic Entity Specification](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-Data-Mapping)

 ### Configuration file